jhonatanAlanFerreira/financial_manager_remix/README.md

 ## Development 🛠

-To start the app in development mode, run:
+To start the app in development mode outside of Docker, run:

 ```sh
 npm run dev